jmattick/asteroids/README.md

 plt.close()
 ```

 The best value of C was 100.
-This resulted in an accuracy of 0.9644.
+This resulted in an f1 score of 0.8936.
-The accuracy at each value of C is shown in the following plot.
+The f1 score at each value of C is shown in the following plot.

 ![c optimization](svm_c_tests.png)